MicrosoftDocs/SupportArticles-docs/support/azure/devops/create-azure-rm-service-principal-manual.md

 ### Resolution

-Make sure that the newly created SPN (App) has the Contributor and Reader permissions on the subscription.
+Make sure that the newly created SPN (App) has the Contributor permission on the subscription.

 ## See related